LibertFan/Pacman-Medium-Search-Euler-Path-/README.md

 Nevertheless, there's still a distance of finding out the minimal cost connection because the starting node can be an odd vertex after connection.
 Hence totally there're three cases shown below assuming that the starting node is an even vertex originally and there're <math>2n<\math> odd vertexes in sum.

-  1. Link $n$ pairs of singular nodes, i.e., end up in the starting point.
+  1. Link <math>n</math> pairs of singular nodes, i.e., end up in the starting point.
   2. Link the starting node with one singular node and <math>n-1</math> pairs of singular nodes, i.e., end up in a singular point.
   3. Link the starting node with one singular node, delete the replication of one deadend path and link the rest of singular nodes, i.e., end up in a deadend.